ffddorf/netbox-heroku/README.md

 This minimalistic repository allows a simplified deployment of [Netbox](https://github.com/digitalocean/netbox) to [Heroku](https://www.heroku.com/).

+It is using the Docker feature recently introduced in Heroku: https://devcenter.heroku.com/articles/build-docker-images-heroku-yml

 ## Updates

 In order to update the Netbox version, set `build.config.VERSION` in `heroku.yml`.
 This setting determines which tag of the community Netbox docker image to use: https://hub.docker.com/r/netboxcommunity/netbox/tags